 Regent Park real estate guide & listings for sale

-Regent Park offers a variety of experiences for home buyers who enjoy a vibrant atmosphere and spending time outdoors.
-This area has a very large number of streets to visit.
-A large number of entertainment venues can be found nearby, the streets are almost always busy with people, and with the bars in nearby neighbourhoods, it is very easy to find a place to grab a drink because they are generally located very close by.
-This part of the city also features a fair amount of greenery as there are numerous tree-lined streets.
-There are a few public green spaces close by for residents to relax in, which makes them very easy to access.
+Regent Park is a great neighbourhood for those who enjoy both indoor and outdoor activities.
+There are a very large number of things to do in this part of the city to visit.
+There is an extensive selection of entertainment venues, there are very often crowds of people around, and with the bars in nearby neighbourhoods, it is very easy to find a place to grab a drink as they are generally located very close by.
+Main streets, including Parliament Street, are excellent for those who enjoy going out.
+Greenery is present in this part of Toronto; there are a few public green spaces close by for residents to explore, which makes them very easy to get to.
+In addition, residents will find that a lot of streets have reasonably good tree coverage.

-Around half of homes in Regent Park were constructed following the year 2000, while the majority of the remaining buildings were built pre-1960 and in the 1960s.
+The buildings in this neighbourhood are relatively new, because about half of its dwellings were constructed following the year 2000, while many of the remaining buildings were built pre-1960 and in the 1960s.
 The sizeable percentage of large apartment buildings in the housing stock of this neighbourhood is an important part of its character.
-About three quarters of the units in the neighbourhood are occupied by renters whereas the rest are occupied by owners.
-This area is primarily composed of two bedroom and one bedroom homes.
+Renters occupy roughly three quarters of the units in Regent Park and one quarter are occupied by owners.
+This part of the city offers mainly two bedroom and one bedroom homes.